atk4/data/README.md

 ### Build Reports inside Domain Model

 With most frameworks when it comes to serious data aggregation you must make a choice - write in-efficient domain-model code or write RAW SQL query.
-Agile Data helps you tap into unique features of your DataBase while letting you stay inside Domain Model.
+Agile Data helps you tap into the unique features of your DataBase while letting you stay inside Domain Model.

 How do we create an efficient query to display total budget from all the projects grouped by client's country while entirely remaining in domain model?
 One line of code in Agile Data:

 ![GitHub release](docs/images/domain-model-reports.gif)

-Did you notice the query has automatically excluded canceled projects?
+Did you notice that the query has automatically excluded canceled projects?

 ### Model-level join